YuejiaoShi/recipe-app/README.md

 ## Technologies and Techniques Used

+- Async/Await for Asynchronous Operations
-- JSON for data storage and manipulation
+- LocalStorage for Data Persistence
-- Debugging techniques
-- Function creation and usage
+- Dynamic DOM Manipulation for User Interaction
-- Event handling
+- Event Handling for User Input
+- Array Methods for Data Manipulation
+- API Interaction including Self-built API
+- Error Handling for Robustness
+- URL Handling for Navigation
-- Promises for asynchronous operations
+- Modularization for Code Organization
-- XHTTP requests for interacting with APIs
+- Responsive Design for Multi-device Compatibility
-- Async/Synchronous operations
-- Closures
-- Test-driven development

 Feel free to explore the dynamic features and functionality of this recipe app!